 If the chargeback causes a merchant's account to have a negative balance, they are required to transfer funds into their bank account from their checking account to make up the difference.
 However, if they do not start this process within a few hours of the chargeback being taken, ProPay's collections department will simply seize those funds from the checking account on record.
-If the amount is a fairly large one, the collections department will take portions of it (generally 1⁄2 or 1⁄2) instead of taking the entire amount at one time.
+If the amount is a fairly large one, the collections department will take portions of it (generally 1⁄2 or 1⁄4) instead of taking the entire amount at one time.
 Merchants can email collections@propay.com to work out a specific payment plan or to protest those debits.
-Please be aware that when ProPay seizes money from a merchant's checking account, it generally takes 2-4 weeks to be deposited into the ProPay account.
+Please be aware that when ProPay seizes money from a merchant's checking account.